Jackiecrazy/WarDance/README.txt

 Combat mode: because I hate keybinds, and AcademyCraft is cool.
 - Pressing backslash enters combat mode.
 - In combat mode, normal key function is overridden with PWD key functions.
+- relevant HUDs and your offhand (if it is empty) also only show up in combat mode.
+The one exception is posture, since it's rather essential to not dying.
 Sidesteps and rolls: OP pls nerf
 - Double tapping any movement key except forward has you sidestep in that direction.
 - You can also sidestep by key+sprint.
 Both are only available in combat mode.